Mushroom Identification Basics

 Decurrent

-Gills that extend down the stem; it is called decurrent.
-The edge of a decurrent gill is usually not horizontal but approaches the stem at a slant, so the gill constantly gets wider as it approaches the stem.
+Gills that extend down the stem are called decurrent.
+The edge of a decurrent gill usually approaches the stem at a slant, so the gill gets wider as it nears the stem.

 Adnexed

-Adnexed gills are attached to the stem at an angle, usually between 45 and 90 degrees.
-This means that the gills appear to be almost free from the stem, but are still attached.
+Adnexed gills are narrowly attached to the stem at an angle, usually between 45 and 90 degrees.
+They may appear almost free.

 Emarginate